sugarkube/sugarkube/README.md

 **TLDR;** Basically like `requirements.txt` or `package.json` but for infrastructure and applications.
-Can be used to spin up and provision cloud infrastructure from scratch and to deploy your applications into production.
-Not specific to Kubernetes.
+Can be used to spin up and provision cloud infrastructure from scratch and to deploy your applications onto it.
+Can be used as a production release pipeline.
+Not specific to Kubernetes or Helm.

 ## Overview
 Sugarkube is dependency management for your infrastructure.